eegsynth/eegsynth/doc/installation-linux.md

 ## Installation instructions for Raspbian

-Use "raspi-config" to configure the correct keyboard, time-zone, to extend the partition on the SD card and to disable the automatic start of the graphical interface upon boot.
+Use "raspi-config" to configure the correct keyboard, timezone, to extend the partition on the SD card and to disable the automatic start of the graphical interface upon boot.

 ```
-sudo apt-get update
+sudo apt update
-sudo apt-get upgrade
+sudo apt upgrade
-sudo apt-get install screen
+sudo apt install screen
-sudo apt-get install vim
+sudo apt install vim
-sudo apt-get install git
+sudo apt install git
 ```

 ### Reconfigure the Raspberry Pi keyboard layout